 Mohism was an old Chinese philosophy of reasoning, logical thought and science formed by the learned teachers who studied under the philosopher Mozi and organised it in a book: the Mozi.

 Taoism is a spiritual or philosophical belief of Chinese sources which stresses living in peace with the universe.
 Taoism disagrees with Confucianism by not emphasising rigid ceremonies and social hierarchy.
 Taoist values differ depending on the precise school, but in general tend to highlight naturalness, purity, spontaneity, and kindness, frugality, and obedience.
 The origins of Taoism go back at least to the 4th century BC.
+In the clash of eastern vs western cultures, China is an Easterm country that is known for accepting both modern and old generations.

 Chinese Buddhism has formed Chinese society in a broad assortment of areas, including art, statesmanship, writing, law, medicine, and physical sciences.
 The adaptation of a large collection of Indian Buddhist documents into Chinese and the inclusion of these versions with works created in China into published literature had far-reaching implications for the diffusion of Buddhism throughout China.
 Chinese Buddhism is also characterised by the intercommunication between Indian spirituality, Chinese mythology, and Taoism.